MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ### Disabled parameter

 It's the same parameter as the one described in the [above section](#disabled-parameter), and allows you to update whether the release should be disabled or not.
 Pay attention `--disabled` and `--disabled true` are equivalent, but the absence of this flag isn't equivalent to `--disabled false`.
-Therefore, if the parameter is omitted, no change will be made to the value of the target release's disabled property.
+If the parameter is omitted, no change will be made to the value of the target release's disabled property.
 Set this parameter to `--disabled false` to explicitly make a release acquirable, if it was previously disabled.

 ### Rollout parameter

 It's the same parameter as the one described in the [above section](#rollout-parameter), and allows you to increase the rollout percentage of the target release.
 This parameter can only be set to an integer whose value is greater than the current rollout value.
-Additionally, if you want to "complete" the rollout, and therefore, make the release available to everyone, you can set this parameter to `--rollout 100`.
+Additionally, if you want to "complete" the rollout, and make the release available to everyone, you can set this parameter to `--rollout 100`.
 If this parameter is omitted, no change will be made to the value of the target release's rollout parameter.

 Additionally, as mentioned above, when you release an update without a rollout value, it's treated equivalently to setting the rollout to `100`.
-Therefore, if you released an update without a rollout, you can't change the rollout property of it via the `patch` command since that would be considered lowering the rollout percentage.
+If you released an update without a rollout, you can't change the rollout property of it via the `patch` command since that would be considered lowering the rollout percentage.

 ### Target binary version parameter